+SPECIES HANDBOOK

-SPECIES HANDBOOK Window-winged Caddis Fly (Hagenella clathrata) Ecology, conservation, survey and management the species recovery trust Conservation Status ENDANGERED - Facing a high risk of extinction in the wild - Only four native sites remaining in the south of England - Habitat degradation is a key threat The Window-winged Caddis Fly is one of the rarest insects in the UK.
-In the south of England, it is only found at Chobham Common, Whitmoor Common, Frensham Common and Ancells Farm and Foxlease Meadows Nature Reserve.
+Window-winged Caddis Fly (Hagenella clathrata)

+Ecology, conservation, survey and management

+Conservation Status ENDANGERED - Facing a high risk of extinction in the wild - Only two native sites remaining in the south of England - Habitat degradation is a key threat The Window-winged Caddis Fly is one of the rarest insects in the UK.
+In the south of England, it is only found at Chobham Common and Whitmoor Common.
 While there appears to be a strong population remaining at Whitmoor Common, sadly, in recent years, surveys have failed to find the caddis fly at Chobham Common.
 This suggests that the population is struggling or may even have disappeared.
 This is likely to be a result of scrub encroachment, which is a major threat to Window-winged Caddis Flies, as it leads to the drying out of the boggy habitats that it depends on.
-On a more positive note, the populations at Frensham and Ancells and Foxlease have only recently been discovered, which suggests that there may be other populations in the south of England surviving unnoticed.
-It is important that we identify these sites so that we can ensure they are protected.
+Cover Photo: Tina Claffey www.tinaclaffey.com

 Description Adult caddis flies are similar to moths in appearance, but with their wings folded back along the body.
 They have a fine set of hairs on their wings.
 Adult Window-winged Caddis Flies have mottled orange and black wings, that appear darker in flight.
 They have long dark antennae and orange legs.
 The larvae have a uniform head colour, to help to camouflage them in the shaded peaty bogs they live in.
 Lifecycle Egg masses are laid in wet areas, under a leaf litter layer.
 The larvae hatch a few weeks after laying and hide in the surrounding damp litter.
-Like other caddis flies, they build cases in which to pupate.
-Adults emerge and fly between May and early June in the south, and June and July in the north.
+They reach their full size by spring and adults emerge and fly between May and early June in the south, and June and early July in the north.

 Habitat These caddis flies commonly live in damp, tussocky vegetation and are only found in a few raised bogs and heathlands in the UK.
 They inhabit areas with an abundance of purple moor grass, pools available to them in autumn and early summer, and trees and shrubbery (for larval food, cast-making material, and sites for adults to swarm).
 It is important that the water is not stagnant and is moving, even if almost imperceptibly.

-Distribution

-Populations are found in two sites near Aviemore, one in Galloway, two on the Shropshire Welsh boarder, three in Staffordshire, three in Surrey and one in Hampshire.
+Distribution Populations are found in two sites near Aviemore, one in Galloway, two on the Shropshire Welsh boarder, three in Staffordshire and two in Surrey.
 In addition to being extremely rare in the UK, it is also vanishing almost everywhere in Europe due to its bog habitats being exploited.

-Status
+Status Endangered, meaning it is facing a high risk of extinction in the wild.